-- School hours are from 9:25 a.m. to 3:50 p.m. - Drew behavior expectations and rules exist across the school property and while on field trips.
-(See School Behavior Policies section of this handbook for more information) - Students may re-enter the building, with adult supervision, to retrieve forgotten items until 4:15 p.m.
+- School instructional hours are from 9:25 a.m. to 3:50 p.m. - Drew behavior expectations and rules exist across the school property and while on field trips. - (See School Behavior Policies section of this handbook for more information) - Students may not re-enter the building to retrieve forgotten items.